emillal/RISC-V_based_MYTH_IIITB/README.md

 <details>
 <summary>Pipeling Logic</summary>
 <br />
-Here firstly we are trying to make the following pipeline and see the output wavform.<br />
+Here firstly we are trying to make the following pipeline and see the output waveform.<br />

 ![err](images/err.png)
 <br />
 Click to view the [code](codes/pipelining.tlv). <br />
-The ouput in Makerchip is shown below.<br />
+The output in Makerchip is shown below.<br />

 ![error](images/error.png)